 So my advice is to put off signing up for the program so you can maximize your odds of receiving a special promotional offer.
 It might take up to one year to receive the offer but if you don’t need to carry a balance, then there’s no need to be in a rush.

 The APRs offered for Pay Over Time can be on the high side.
-If you really need to carry a balance on a card then I’d look into 0% APR credit cards options which will save you much more money.
+If you really need to carry a balance on a card then I’d look into 0% APR credit card options which will save you much more money.

 Remember, rewards cards often come with some very high APRs so they are not ideal at all for carrying balances each month.
 If your Pay Over Time APR is up around 20%, I’d take a hard pass on using that feature and look elsewhere for cheaper options.